How We Hear @ Rough Draft Theater Festival

 How We Hear by Emily Lyon @ Rough Draft Festival

 While Triney Sandoval, the Hispanic man who played Douglas, didn’t resemble Stephen Douglas facially, he was an actor and orator of the first degree, and comported himself as one might imagine Douglas.
 His elocution and diction were very precise, cadenced and reminiscent of an earlier age.
-And his Hispanic heritage, in what was – over a century and a half ago – an Anglicized age, seemed purposeful in adding an ethnic layer and some complexity, to what was possibly a simpler time.
+And his Hispanic heritage, in what was – over a century and a half ago – an Anglicized age, seemed purposeful in adding an ethnic layer and some complexity, to what was possibly a simpler - although not fairer - time.

 States Rights Vs Human Rights: Early American Hypocrisy or Dialectic?